 Fairbank’s 2011 compensation at McLean, Virginia-based Capital One, all of which was in the form of stock and options, climbed 7 percent from 2007.
 He hasn’t received a salary or bonus since 1997.
 U.S. Bancorp’s Richard Davis, 54, who runs the nation’s seventh-largest lender, was awarded $10.2 million last year, a 52 percent jump from 2007, his first full year as CEO.

-Blankfein, 57, pulled in $12 million for his performance last year, an 82 percent drop from 2007.Morgan Stanley (MS) CEO James Gorman, 53, was awarded $10.5 million, compared with predecessor John Mack’s compensation of $41 million for 2006.
+Blankfein, 57, pulled in $12 million for his performance last year, an 82 percent drop from 2007.Morgan Stanley (MS:US) CEO James Gorman, 53, was awarded $10.5 million, compared with predecessor John Mack’s compensation of $41 million for 2006.
 Some Wall Street CEOs, including Blankfein, Dimon and Mack, didn’t take cash bonuses for 2008.
 Pandit received $1 in salary for 2010.